hoytech/quadrable/README.md

 Use `Quadrable.getNodeHash()` to retrieve the hash of this node and ensure that it is the same as the `trustedRoot`:

     require(Quadrable.getNodeHash(rootNodeAddr) == trustedRoot, "proof invalid");

+Because the loaded proof is most likely a partial tree, you must be careful to only access values that were specified when the proof was created (either inclusion or non-inclusion).
+If you try to access other values, an `incomplete tree` error will be thrown with `require()`.

 #### get